+Source: Economic Commission for Latin America and the Caribbean (ECLAC) on the basis of United Nations Commodity Trade Database (COMTRADE).

-- a LAC (Latin America and the Caribbean) consists of 33 countries in the region. - b The European Union includes 15 countries. - ° Asia-Pacific includes Taiwan Province of China and Hong Kong SAR.
+b The European Union includes 15 countries.

+c Asia-Pacific includes Chinese Taipei and Hong Kong China.

-- Almost half of all Asia-Pacific exports went to other countries within that region in 2006, while other markets such as the United States, the European Union and Latin America and the Caribbean were secondary export destinations. - What is most striking is that, regardless of export destination, the Asia-Pacific export basket consists primarily of manufactures, especially products in the intermediate- and high-technology categories. - Patterns of intra-Asia-Pacific trade show a strong and increasing presence of products categorized as being of "high" and "intermediate" technology intensity, which account for more than half of the total. - Manufactures, especially those in the intermediate- and high-technology categories, are significant in intraregional trade in Latin America and the Caribbean as well, though to a much lesser extent than in Asia-Pacific.
-These manufactures account for approximately 43% of total exports traded within Latin America and the Caribbean. - In contrast, trade between the two regions is typically inter-industrial, with Latin America and the Caribbean exporting basically primary products to Asia-Pacific, which, in turn, exports relatively high-tech manufactures to Latin America and the Caribbean.
+Almost half of all Asia-Pacific exports went to other countries within that region in 2006, while other markets such as the United States, the European Union and Latin America and the Caribbean were secondary export destinations.

+• What is most striking is that, regardless of export destination, the Asia-Pacific export basket consists primarily of manufactures, especially products in the intermediate- and high-technology categories.

+Patterns of intra-Asia-Pacific trade show a strong and increasing presence of products categorized as being of "high" and "intermediate" technology intensity, which account for more than half of the total.

+Manufactures, especially those in the intermediate- and high-technology categories, are significant in intraregional trade in Latin America and the Caribbean as well, though to a much lesser extent than in Asia-Pacific.
+These manufactures account for approximately 43% of total exports traded within Latin America and the Caribbean.

+In contrast, trade between the two regions is typically inter-industrial, with Latin America and the Caribbean exporting basically primary products to Asia-Pacific, which, in turn, exports relatively high-tech manufactures to Latin America and the Caribbean.